dogtail9/DocumentationMarkdownToHtml/README.md

 ## Step 5 : Generate the documentation as a part of your build in TFS

-### Create Build Definition
+### Build Definition
 ![](Media/008_BuildTemplate.PNG)
-*Create a new build Definition.
-Add the npm, Gulp and Copy and Publish Build Artifacts tasks*
+*Add the npm, Gulp and Copy and Publish Build Artifacts tasks to your build definition*

 ### npm
 ![](Media/009_Npm.PNG)